r-brown1/Blocker-Solutions/README.md

 ### How to Use This Documentation:
 - Browse the week-based folders to identify blockers related to a specific topic.
 - Each file will have a clear title indicating the issue, followed by a brief description of the problem, a step-by-step guide for resolution, and links to any relevant external resources.
-- If you encounter a new blocker that is not documented yet, you can contribute by creating a new markdown file, following the format described below.
+- If you encounter a new blocker that is not documented yet, you can contribute by creating a new markdown file and following the format described below.

 ---